top of page

 sally.jpg

 Sally Lincoln (she/her) has been at The Schoolhouse since fall of 2012.
-She is one of the teachers in the Wild Grapes classroom in Story Time.
+She has primarily focused her time with the preschool, but in the past has helped with Big Kid after school and with the FFF program.

 Prior to joining the Schoolhouse community, Sally worked at Shelburne Farms, working in the Children’s Farmyard as well as maple sugaring and lambing in the spring.
 She loves to share her sense of adventure and discovery of the natural world with children of all ages.
 In her free time, Sally loves to be outside: hiking, kayaking, gardening, or playing in the snow when winter arrives.